Dear reader of ADxS.org, please excuse the disruption.

 5.3.1.1.
 Reduced glutamate-glutamine to creatinine ratio in ADHD in the cingulum

-One study found a reduced glutamate-glutamine to creatinine ratio in ADHD in the cingulum.11
+One study found a decreased glutamate-glutamine to creatinine ratio in ADHD in the cingulum.11

 5.3.1.2.
 Increased glutamate-glutamine to creatinine ratio in ADHD-HI compared to ADHD-I